spiritualizeme/spiritualizeme.github.io/suryanamaskarprivacypolicy.md

 This Service is not intended for children under the age of 13.

 We do not knowingly collect personal information from children.
-If we discover such data, we will take steps to remove it.
+If we discover such data, we will take appropriate steps to remove it.

 ---